forseti-security/forseti-security/_docs/_latest/use/explain.md

 $ forseti-client-XXXX-vm> forseti explainer access_by_resource organizations/1234567890
 ```

-To enable group expansion pass in the `--expand_group` argument.
+To enable group expansion, pass in the `--expand_group` argument.
 Forseti will perform group expansion and list all members that can access the resource, even if the access is granted because a member is in a group.

 ```
 $ forseti-client-XXXX-vm> forseti explainer access_by_resource <RESOURCE_NAME> --expand_group true